AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/view-and-manage-comments-timesheets.md

 product-area: timesheets
 navigation-topic: create-and-manage-timesheets
 title: View and manage comments on a timesheet
-description: You can make comments on the following items in a timesheet:
+description: You can make comments on the following items in a timesheet - EDIT ME.
 ---

 # View and manage comments on a timesheet